June 2017 Jerusalem attack: Responsibility claims

 The Islamic State of Iraq and the Levant has claimed responsibility for the attacks, but Palestinian militant organisations PFLP and Hamas rejected the claim, saying that the perpetrators were members of their groups.
 On 17 June, Israeli authorities said that the attack was under investigation and that there is no evidence yet for ISIL involvement.

 While the number of lone wolf attacks has significantly increased in recent spikes of Israeli-Palestinian violence and ISIL began active incitement on the Palestinian arena, until June 2017 the terror group had not claimed responsibility for attacks in Israel.
-However, in two incidents - the attackers at June 2016 Tel Aviv shooting and at January 2016 Tel Aviv shooting were found by investigators to be inspired by the Islamic State of Iraq and the Levant and not belonging to any Palestinian nationalist militant group.
+However, Shin Bet and the IDF claimed an Israeli Arab from Northern Israel who killed 3 people in Tel Aviv in January 2016 appeared to be inspired by ISIS.

+Then in March 2016, two Israeli Arabs from central Israel, who were indicted for attempting to join ISIS in Syria, had allegedly discussed potential attacks against Israelis and the Palestinian Authority.

 Media coverage

 The BBC faced criticism in Israel over its coverage of the attack, which published an article titled "Three Palestinians killed after deadly stabbing in Jerusalem."
 Israeli Prime Minister Benjamin Netanyahu deemed the reporting biased for omitting the fact that the three perpetrators were neutralized because they killed an Israeli policewoman.
 Netanyahu ordered the Israeli Ministry of Foreign Affairs to reproach the BBC, which updated the article headline to read: "Israeli policewoman stabbed to death in Jerusalem." then the BBC issued an apology for this headline admitting that its focus on the slain assailants, not the Israeli victim, was inappropriate.